pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

-The Farm is a location in unlocked in [[Regions/Kanto]] where Berries can be planted.
-Harvesting them yields Farming Points and more of the same type of Berry.
+The Farm is a location unlocked in [[Regions/Kanto]] where [[Berries]] can be planted.
+Harvesting them yields [[Farm Points]] and more of the same type of Berry.
 Occasionally, mutations can occur when Berries are planted in certain configurations.
-The Farm is unlocked upon reaching [[Routes/Kanto Route 11]] and obtaining the Wailmer pail.
+The Farm is unlocked upon reaching [[Routes/Kanto Route 11]] and obtaining the Wailmer Pail.

 Two Quests can appear involving the usage of the Farm: gain a certain number of [[Farm Points]] or harvest specific berries.
 These will award [[Quest Points]].